-(f) the maximum fine that may be imposed upon the employer for a failure to comply with a provision of this Act.

-(3) A labour inspector must deliver a copy of the compliance order to the employer.(4) An employer must comply with the compliance order within the period stated in the order unless the employer objects in terms of section 40.
+- (e) any steps that the employer is required to take including, if necessary, the cessation of the contravention in question and the period within which those - steps must be taken; and - (f) the maximum fine that may be imposed upon the employer for a failure to 45 comply with a provision of this Act. - (3) A labour inspector must deliver a copy of the compliance order to the employer. - (4) An employer must comply with the compliance order within the period stated in the order unless the employer objects in terms of section 40.